AkashMedishetty/ONSITE-ATLAS/@project-timeline.md

 - [ ] Data export and archiving

 ### Discovered During Work
 *   **(Ongoing) Bug: Abstract Category/Sub-Topic Not Displaying** - Investigating why category and sub-topic names are not appearing in `AbstractDetail.jsx`.
 Current focus is on backend controller `registrant.abstract.controller.js` log visibility and data lookup logic.
 (Date: Current Date)
+- Refactor all event-scoped user queries to use eventRoles for consistency